NEC Code for Refrigerator Outlet Height and GFCI Protection

 A common misconception is that the NEC specifies an exact receptacle mounting height for a refrigerator.
 It does not.
 The Code leaves this detail to the installer, focusing instead on safety and accessibility principles.
 The decision for the final fridge outlet height should be based on a few professional considerations:

 - Appliance Specifications: Always consult the manufacturer’s installation guide.
-Some modern refrigerators have recessed areas designed for the receptacle box, dictating a lower placement.
+Some refrigerators have recessed areas designed for the receptacle box, which dictates the box location and depth.

 - Appliance Cord Clearance: The primary goal is to install the receptacle so the refrigerator can be pushed back against the wall without damaging the cord or plug.
-A height of 36 to 48 inches from the finished floor is common, placing the outlet just behind the main body of the unit but below the top.
+Many technicians place the outlet behind the appliance at a lower height or in the oven cavity provided by the manufacturer; recessed boxes or higher locations are used for specific models.
+Because the NEC does not set a required height, follow the appliance instructions and avoid cord strain.

-Ultimately, the chosen refrigerator outlet height is a matter of professional judgment that prioritizes safety and a clean installation, preventing cord strain and ensuring the appliance fits snugly in its designated space.
+Ultimately, the chosen refrigerator outlet height is a matter of professional judgment that prioritizes safety, appliance instructions, and a tidy installation — the NEC does not mandate a fixed number.

 The Critical Question: Do Refrigerators Need GFCI Protection?